matthewjchin/matthewjchin/README.md

 Past work includes cybersecurity data analytics with [Microsoft Power BI](https://powerbi.microsoft.com/en-us/), [TensorFlow](https://www.tensorflow.org/), and [PyTorch](https://pytorch.org/).
 Also have worked with [Keras](https://keras.io/) and [Scikit-learn](https://scikit-learn.org/) in Python for deep learning algorithms and tools.

+One of my current projects that I am working on: [NBA Stats Lookup](https://github.com/matthewjchin/nbastatslookup), a web application that navigates NBA players' statistics using [NBA Stats](NBA.com/stats).

 Hoping to build connections in the data science and big data analytics communities.

 Links to: